Meetem/VkSharp/README.md

 * Flexible Initialization: Easy initialization with VkLoader.Initialize for providing function pointers.
 * Multiple Calling Options: Several options for calling Vulkan functions to suit different preferences and use cases.
 * Reflection Automation: Possibility to automate function loading using reflection.
+* Vulkan function callers: `PFN_vk*` structs provide easy abstraction over Vulkan's function pointers.
+Fully binary compatible.
+There's also `vk*Delegate` managed delegates if you need. (for instance: to use with MonoPInvokeAttribute when hooking Vulkan in Unity)
 ### Initialization

 Call `VkLoader.Initialize(vkGetInstanceProcAddr, vkGetDeviceProcAddr)` (from managed side) to provide function pointers to respective functions.